Your circadian rhythm

 More than any other variable, light drives your body clock.

-— Much more than exercise, much more than the diet.
+— Way more than exercise.
+Even more than meal timing.

 While your skin does have photoreceptors that sense environmental light — the eyes have 100x more photoreceptors than skin.

 The eyes are the windows to the circadian soul.

 The light in your environment holds the keys to mastery of your circadian rhythm.

 But light is circadian royalty.
 Nothing else — with the exception of, perhaps, a peaceful, trusting mind — comes close.

 The most important zeitgeber (from German, something that “gives time”) reaching the SCN is ambient light in the environment.https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6751071/

 Light during the day and darkness at night are crucial factors for proper entrainment of the human circadian system to the solar 24-h day.https://pubmed.ncbi.nlm.nih.gov/28637029/

 Melatonin is the hormone of sleep.
 When it rises, you get sleepy.
 When melatonin falls, you’re alert.